 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-St. Agnes World War II Memorial (a few steps from this marker); Anvil (a few steps from this marker); South Side (within shouting distance of this marker); 30 Pounder Parrott Gun (within shouting distance of this marker); Rockville Centre World War I Memorial (about 300 feet away, measured in a direct line); The Church of the Ascension (about 500 feet away); Henri Charpentier (approx. 1.6 miles away); Miracle House 1906 (approx. 2.8 miles away).
+At least 8 other markers are within walking distance of this marker.
+St. Agnes World War II Memorial (a few steps from this marker); Anvil (a few steps from this marker); South Side (within shouting distance of this marker); 30 Pounder Parrott Gun (within shouting distance of this marker); Rockville Centre World War I Memorial (about 300 feet away, measured in a direct line); The Church of the Ascension The Wreck of the Mexico - January 2, 1837 (approx. 0.7 miles away); The Wreck of the Bristol - November 21, 1836 (approx. 0.7 miles away).
 Touch for a list and map of all markers in Rockville Centre.

 Also see . . .

 1. Our Parish > History (St. Agnes).
 "The history of our parish is long, going back over 120 years.
 We have broken this history down into 5 sections..."
 (Submitted on March 10, 2018.)